Sacramento Brain Injury Lawyer

 Sacramento personal injury attorney, Eric Ratinoff and his team have represented brain injured clients and their families for over twenty years, and we understand the unique circumstances surrounding each TBI.
 While every client experiences his or her injury differently, there are many common threads woven through each situation, and exceptional resources must be employed to restore normalcy in the brain injury survivor’s family.

 The new daily reality that a brain injury creates can be extremely taxing for the injured person, his family and caregivers, and when the family is forced to pursue a brain injury lawsuit, life may seem even more complicated.
 While an injury lawsuit is no walk in the park, having an experienced Sacramento brain injury attorney on your side as your advocate, guide and counselor will make all the difference.

 Traumatic Brain Injuries and Concussions

 Although the NFL and youth sports have made more people aware about the dangers of concussions, many people still do not realize that a concussion is, in fact, a brain injury.
 Just a single concussion can cause lasting brain damage, resulting in a condition often referred to as “post-concussion syndrome.”
 Repeat concussions have shown to cause serious long term problems, resulting in a condition also referred to as “second impact syndrome.”
-In some cases, repeat concussions, even seemingly minor ones, have led to death.
+In some cases, repeat concussions, even seemingly minor ones, have led to cases of wrongful death.

 While anyone can sustain a concussion following a serious car accident, a contact sport injury, whiplash, or any type of blow to the head, children are at a particularly high risk of concussion.
 According to a recent study published in the June 20 edition of Pediatrics, it is estimated that the number of concussions among those 18 years old and younger is between 1.1 million and 1.9 million annually.